dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/03-hello-loops/README.md

 > [!NOTE]
 > If you don't know what scope is, you should take this sidequest; otherwise, read on!

 Whereas the `setup()` function runs only one time when the program starts, the `loop()` function starts running over and over as soon as the `setup()` function finishes with its last command.
 Let's use that loop to do some fun things with our "Hello World" program.
-Let's start by making our text and box blink.
+How about we start by making our text and box blink.

 When writing a program, it's best to think about the individual steps you need to take to achieve your goal.
 Our goal is to put some text on the screen (we've already done that), remove it, then put it back again, over and over.
 Since we already put our text on the screen in the `setup()` function, we'll start our loop by removing it.